Visiting Aquinnah Respectfully: The Wampanoag Homeland at the Island's Edge (2026)

 VTA between OB and Edgartown: Route #13, every 15 minutes in peak summer, ~15 minutes.

-Chappaquiddick: 90-second Chappy Ferry from Memorial Wharf. $5 round-trip pedestrian, $6 with bike.
+Chappaquiddick: 90-second Chappy Ferry from Memorial Wharf. $5 round-trip pedestrian, $8 with a bike.
 Worth it with a bike for Mytoi Japanese Garden (3 miles from ferry).
 Skip if walking only unless booking a guided jeep tour.
 No restaurants or stores on Chappy.

 This is the critical planning point.
 Peak summer Saturday dinner at popular restaurants requires booking 2–4 weeks ahead.
 Most MV fine dining uses Resy (not OpenTable).